DENIOS Ltd

 • Regular exams (at least once a week).

-• The condition of the collecting tray (grids) must be checked every 2 years by inspection.
+• The collecting tray (grids) condition must be inspected every two years.

 • The result must be recorded and submitted at the request of the water authority.